Bluetooth vs RF

 There are some stations that allow you to use your Bluetooth headset with your office phone for a wireless connection.
 Some of these, like the Sennheiser VMX office, utilize both Class 2 and Class 1 Bluetooth.
 Class 2 with your cell phone, for a 33 feet range and Class 1 with your office phone for a 200 foot range.

 Other RF wireless headsets run on different frequencies, from 900MHz to 3.2GHz.
 Sometimes you can run into interference with the 900MHz headsets and cordless phones and the 2.4GHz headsets and WiFi connections.
 But for the most part, if you are just using the headset with an office phone, the connections are crystal clear and allow ranges of up to 300 feet.
 Our most popular RF wireless headset is the Leitner OfficeAlly.
+It features active noise cancellation which eliminates background noise making it the perfect RF headset for your noisy home office.

 We're Here to Help